 The first step in early identification is to broaden the definition of a change.

-Accept that a change is any material deviation from your planned execution of the project.
+A change is any material deviation from your planned execution of the project.

 - Not all changes are good and not all are bad.